 The only point, that in general, all lump charcoal has approximately the same BTU amount.
 All brands produce their charcoal from wood, different wood which have various BTU features.
 But it is charcoal, which has almost 100% carbon content and the same BTU features.
 So please, don’t use commercial messages with BTU numbers as a decision making info.

-Then you are using the charcoal grill you can influence on temperature by airflow (next question), and if you need more heat then you have – you need to move to a gas grill.
+Then you are using the charcoal grill you can influence temperature by airflow (next question), and if you need more heat than you have – you need to move to a gas grill.